 Note:The Wining Poster Certificate was set as the featured image of this post and will be displayed on the site’s sidebar as well till the next competition.

-* 8 year-old-kid accidentally shoots himself a selfie with a gun in Ghaziabad.
+* 8 year-old-kid accidentally shoots himself while taking a selfie with a gun in Ghaziabad.

 * A Chinese businessman tried taking a selfie with a walrus but was dragged into the pool and drowned to death by the massive- toothed creature.